JeyRunner/tuda-typst-templates/templates/tudaexercise/template/tudaexercise.typ

 ///   - `subtitle`
 ///   - `author`
 ///
-///   Additionally the following items are used by the `exercise` `title-sub`:
+///   Additionally the following items are used by the `exercise-type` `submission`:
 ///   - `term`
 ///   - `date`
 ///   - `sheet`
 ///
-///   Other `title-sub`s may use more options, which can be added here.
-See the documentation
-///   of the `title-sub` for corresponding items.
 ///
 ///   Note: Items mapped to `none` are ignored aka. internally the dict is processed without
 ///   them.
 ///
-/// - title-sub (content, function, none): The content of the subline in the title card.
+/// - info-layout (dict, boolean): Defines the content's layout of the subline in the title
+///   card.
-///   By default the `title-sub.exercise` style.
+///   By default the layout is defined in the following dict:
+///     ```typst
+///     (left: ("term", "date", "sheet", "group"),
+///     right: ("tutor", "lecturer", "A Custom Key"))
-///
+///     ```
-///   See the `title-sub` export for functions to insert here or if you do not find something
-///   fitting to your needs you can also pass raw content and completely customize it yourself.
+///   For complete customization set `info-layout: false` and define any content in the
+///   `info` dict under the key `custom`
 ///
 /// - design (dictionary): Options for the design of the template.
 Possible entries:
 ///   `accentcolor`, `colorback` and `darkmode`